 Due to voltage differences, I don’t recommend bringing a hair dryer, curling iron, or flat iron.
 Instead, plan to purchase an inexpensive one there.

-Though you should leave your hair appliances at home, you should still bring a plug adapter and voltage converter in order to charge your phone, camera, and laptop.
+Although you should leave your hair appliances at home, it’s still a good idea to bring a plug adapter and voltage converter to charge your phone, camera, and laptop.

 School Supplies

-Don’t forget to bring a couple pens in your carry-on in order to complete any necessary paperwork during your international flight!
-But, you should wait to purchase other school supplies when you arrive.
+Don’t forget to bring a couple of pens in your carry-on, but you should wait to purchase other school supplies when you arrive.

 Bed & Bath Linens

-Lastly, if a homestay is part of your study-abroad experience, you won’t need to worry about bed linens and bath towels.
-On the other hand, if you are moving into a dormitory or apartment on your own, you will likely need to provide these items yourself.
+Lastly, if a homestay is part of your study abroad experience, you won’t need to worry about providing bed linens and bath towels.
+On the other hand, if you’re moving into a dorm or apartment on your own, you’ll likely need to provide these items yourself.

 Since these items are bulky, I recommend purchasing inexpensive bed and bath linens once you arrive or ordering them online in advance for delivery.
 At the end of your time abroad, you can gift them to another student or donate them to a local charity.

-If you plan to travel around and stay in hostels during your time abroad, I recommend bringing a fast-drying travel towel (and a cheap pair of flip flops, too) for the showers.
+If you plan to travel and stay in hostels during your time abroad, I recommend bringing a fast-drying travel towel (and a cheap pair of flip-flops, too) for the showers.

 Bring Gifts from Home

-Especially if you are being hosted by a local family, you should bring gifts from home to show your gratitude to the people you meet.
+Especially if you’re being hosted by a local family, bring gifts from home to show your gratitude to the people you meet.

 These gifts should not be extravagant.
-Rather, select thoughtful gifts that are inexpensive, lightweight, and represent you or where you live.
+Instead, select thoughtful gifts that are inexpensive, lightweight, and represent you or where you live.

 - Soup mix or cookie mix for a traditional cookie from your home (i.e. chocolate chip cookies if you are American)